New details in the murder of a woman in Niles Township

 According to police that same ammunition was found at the crime scene.

-A woman who was having an affair with John says he came up to her and told her about a plan to kill his wife by drugging her with Xanax.
+A woman who was having an affair with Lewis says he came up to her and told her about a plan to kill his wife by drugging her with Xanax.
 The court documents state that when she heard about the shooting at their home she asked to talk to the lead investigator.

 The next time Lewis is expected in court is Wednesday the 23rd in the morning.